island-is/island.is/libs/judicial-system/formatters/README.md

 yarn test judicial-system-formatters
 ```

-This command will execute all the unit tests defined for the library, producing a detailed report of the results.
+This command will execute all the unit tests defined for the library, providing a detailed report of the results.

 ## Contributing